shkurtagashi/EDArtifact/EDArtifact_Dashboard/README.md

-# EDArtifact
+# EDArtifact_Dashboard
-EDArtifact is a dashboard for labeling physiological signals.
+EDArtifact_Dashboard is a dashboard for labeling physiological signals.
 It is initially developed to label artifacts in physiological data such as electrodermal activity (EDA).
 But it can easily be extended to label any other type of signals such as, e.g., blood volume pulse or skin temperature.

 If you use the dashboard or the guidelines for manual labeling of artifacts (Artifacts_Labeling_Instructions.pdf) please cite the paper [1]: